pizzergames/bettercmd/README.md

 INFO: The source code is made to run the commands as .exe files, and not as .py files.
 If you want to run the source code, the change it a little bit.

-I'm currently working on rewriting every command in the cmd "library"
+I'm currently working on rewriting every command in the cmd "library" in Python or C/C++ They are only in python for now, i wil rewrite most of the commands in C/C++, but that is not out yet.